 Abilene is a larger medium-sized city located in the state of Texas.
 With a population of 121,721 people and 37 constituent neighborhoods, Abilene is the 26th largest community in Texas.

-Unlike some cities, Abilene isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Abilene are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Abilene is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Abilene is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Abilene who work in office and administrative support (15.40%), sales jobs (11.76%), and management occupations (8.02%).
+There are especially a lot of people living in Abilene who work in office and administrative support (14.75%), sales jobs (10.93%), and management occupations (7.70%).

-Abilene is a very ethnically-diverse city.
+Abilene is an extremely ethnically-diverse city.
 The people who call Abilene home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Abilene residents report their race to be White, followed by Black or African-American.
 Abilene also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.61% of the city’s residents.
+People of Hispanic or Latino origin account for 25.95% of the city’s residents.
 Important ancestries of people in Abilene include Irish, English, French , and Scottish.

 The most common language spoken in Abilene is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Chinese.